 I absolutely love to travel.
 So much so that I’ve been to 20 different countries and territories across 6 different continents.
 Once I studied abroad in France, I realized just how small the world really is.
 My love of travel has to do with the experience of meeting new people, eating awesome food, being immersed in a different culture, eating awesome food, hearing and speaking a different language, and probably eating awesome food.
 I remember one of my dearest friends told me she noticed that I was happiest when out of my own element.
 I never realized how right she was.
 As strange as it sounds, I also like being uncomfortable at times (to an extent), because I know it means that I’m growing.
 This may be one reason why I’ve lived in 6 different states thus far and have moved to many of them without knowing anyone close by.
 I plan on packing my bags soon for continent #7 (aka Antarctica).

-In addition to my teaching and research with the university, I spend much of my time with my family and friends.
-I live in Opelika, AL with my husband, my beautiful son, and our rescued boxer/pit bull mix, Huggs.
+In May 2022 I left my job at Auburn University as a professor and researcher.
+In May 2022 , I started working full-time at the American Speech-Language-Hearing Association (ASHA) as its Chief Staff Officer for Multicultural Affairs.
+So, after 20 years of living away from my hometown of Montgomery County, MD, --I'm back.
+Not much else has changed though, I still spend much of my time with my family and friends including my husband, my beautiful son, and our rescued boxer/pit bull mix.
 In my downtime, I enjoy practicing my almost-lost-but-not-forgotten skills of speaking French, playing the piano, and walking on my hands.